A crucial climate mystery is just under our feet

 There was one big problem with this idea: It could backfire.
 When plants absorb CO2 they either turn it into food or stash it in the ground.
 The risk is that if you treat farms as carbon banks, it could lead to smaller harvests, which would spur farmers to plow more land and pump more carbon into the air than before.

-Back in 2011, when Sanderman was working as a soil scientist in Australia, (he’s now at Woods Hole Research Center in Massachusetts), he’d figured out a way to test if it was possible to produce bumper crops on a piece of land while also banking carbon in it.
+Back in 2011, when Sanderman was working as a soil scientist in Australia (he’s now at Woods Hole Research Center in Massachusetts), he’d figured out a way to test if it was possible to produce bumper crops on a piece of land while also banking carbon in it.
 But first, he needed to get his hands on that really old dirt.

 Specifically, he needed to find a farm that kept decades of soil samples and precise records of its yields.
 That way he could compare the amount of carbon in the soil with the harvest and see if storing carbon kneecapped production.